-ATTN: Because of the current COVID-19 circumstances, the Student Activities Center is closed.
+ATTN: Because of the current COVID-19 circumstances, the Student Activity Center is closed.
 Weekly outdoor trips and equipment rentals for students, faculty, and staff are suspended until further notice.
 Keep involved by following the SJC Outdoor Program on Instagram @sjcoutdoorprogram.

 “Athletics” means a lot of things at St. John’s in Santa Fe.
 It means Eastern-influenced sports like archery and aikido that require meditative focus in order to develop mind and spirit over body.
 It means adventure sports, which call on the strength of one’s courage and resolve in order to overcome external challenges—like a black diamond ski run or an 800-foot wall.
 It means intramural games and drop-in classes, from yoga and dance to racquetball and volleyball; from Crossfit-style training and weightlifting to soccer and Ultimate Frisbee; from table tennis to real tennis, and more!

 Built in 2000, the 26,000-square-foot Student Activity Center (SAC) invigorates the quality of student life on campus.
 Home to approximately 40 offerings per week, the SAC houses a full-size gymnasium, two racquetball/squash courts, a bike loan shop, a part-time dojo, and an extensive exercise and free-weight training room.
 Equipment for tennis, racquetball, squash, pool, table tennis, and outdoor adventure activities are available to check out at the front desk.
 All skill levels welcome and instruction provided.